Assertiveness: How to Say No (since that's hardest for most of us)

 Nope, not interested.
 (And if the offender still persists, 'Go away.')

-No. Don't come on to me again and I'll forget this ever happened.
+No. Don't do this again and I'll forget this ever happened.

-No. There's nothing I would like less.
-I suggest you never approach me again.
+No. There's nothing I'd like less.
+Never approach me again.